InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Experiments

 \subsection{Quantitative Comparisons}

-To fully evaluate the proposed IntanceRefer, we compared our method with previous methods on the \textit{ScanRefer} dataset.
-The results of SCRC \cite{hu2016natural}, One-stage \cite{yang2019fast} and ScanRefer~\cite{chen2020scanrefer} are shown in Tab.~\ref{tab1}.
-Among them, since SCRC \cite{hu2016natural} and One-stage \cite{yang2019fast} are 2D based methods, we depict their modality as "2D only".
-They are trained by using the annotation of the recorded scan video with the closest camera pose, and predict the target 2D bounding boxes in each frame.
-Then they select the 2D bounding box with the highest confidence score and project it to 3D location using the depth map of that frame.
-ScanRefer is the current state-of-the-art method that takes coordinates, RGB information, and normals of point clouds as input ("3D only").
-To further improve the performance, they also project the multi-view image features from the pre-trained ENet~\cite{paszke2016enet} to the point cloud.
-We denote such modality as "2D and 3D".
+We first compare IntanceRefer with the state-of-the-art methods on the \textit{ScanRefer} dataset, where the results are displayed in Table~\ref{tab1}.
+Among these methods, SCRC~\cite{hu2016natural} and One-stage~\cite{yang2019fast} are image-based methods with the RGB images as input.
+Specifically, they select the 2D bounding box with the highest confidence score and project it to the 3D space using the depth map of that frame.
+ScanRefer~\cite{chen2020scanrefer} and TGNN~\cite{huang2021text} are point cloud based methods that take coordinates and other features of point clouds as input.
+In this paper, we follow the input modality of TGNN~\cite{huang2021text}, which only exploits geometric coordinates (XYZ) and color information (RGB) as input.

-As shown in Tab.~\ref{tab1}, it is obvious that our model gains the highest scores on both the validation set and the testing set.
-Note that 2D based methods (SCRC and One-stage) cannot achieve satisfactory results since they are limited by the view of a single frame.
-Among "3D only" methods, InstanceRefer achieves the best performance on all metrics.
-Specifically, our method achieves a remarkable $\sim$28\% improvement of Acc@0.25 in "unique" case and $\sim$6\% in "multiple" on the validation set, which mainly comes from our well-designed pipeline and three novel modules.
-More importantly, even if ScanRefer uses 2D information ("2D and 3D"), the overall result of our "3D only" can still achieve $\sim$9\% in Acc@0.25.
-Furthermore, our results on online benchmark are also much higher than theirs, and these results hold with or without the auxiliary 2D information.